MoCo-GHE-Admin/github-scripts/README.md

 ## org_repos.py

 ```
-usage: org_repos.py [-h] [--pat-key PATKEY] [--without-org] [--archived] org
+usage: org_repos.py [-h] [--pat-key PATKEY] [--without-org] [--archived] [--type {public,private,all}] org

 Gets a list of Repos for an Org.

 positional arguments:
   org                   The GH org to query

 optional arguments:
   -h, --help            show this help message and exit
   --pat-key PATKEY      key in .gh_pat.toml of the PAT to use
   --without-org         Include the org in the name, 'org/repo-name'
   --archived            Include archived repos.
 Default is unarchived only.
+  --type {public,private,all}
+                        Type of repo: private, public, all.
 ```

 ## repo_activity.py